How can flood resilience contribute to reaching the Sustainable Development Goals?

 By incorporating resilient, climate-smart thinking into disaster risk management, climate change adaption, and development agendas, countries and donors can ensure that the SDGs are not undercut by the impacts of floods.

-Any policies and strategies that national governments develop to achieve the SDGs must also incorporate climate smart, resilience thinking for floods and other hazards.
+When developing policies to achieve the SDGs national governments must also incorporate climate smart, resilience thinking for floods and other hazards.
 Otherwise any progress risks being undermined by disaster.

 You can find out more about how floods are undermining progress towards the SDGs in the blogs No sustainable development without flood resilience and Let’s end this era of broken promises on climate change and water, to enable the Sustainable Development Goals.